EmeraldSlash/Stacking/README.md

   local B_Blur: CameraStacker.Blendable<number> = {
     Default = 0;
     Apply = function(Value)
-      -- Value may be nil if the blendable is being unset because it was -- used last frame and not used this frame.
+      -- Value may be nil if the blendable is being unset (i.e. it was -- used last frame and is not used this frame.)
       BlurEffect.Size = Value or 0
     end;
   }